oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 </details>
 &nbsp;

-**Note**: Whenever you change the code, you have to build, tag and push the image to repo.
-This is automatically done in ```ads opctl run``` cli command.

-The required python dependencies are provided inside the conda environment file `oci_dist_training_artifacts/tensorflow/v1/environments.yaml`.
-If your code requires additional dependency, update this file.

-Also, while updating `environments.yaml` do not remove the existing libraries.
-You can append to the list.
+> All the files from your root project directory will be copied to the `/code` folder inside container image.

+### Build the Container Image

-Update the TAG and the IMAGE_NAME as per your needs -
+Set the TAG and the IMAGE_NAME as per your needs:

 ```bash
 export IMAGE_NAME=<region.ocir.io/my-tenancy/image-name>